SDSU Men's Basketball media availability quotes

-Prior to his current position, Velasquez was a student manager for the 2002-03 season before serving as head manager from 2003-07.
+Prior to working as the director of player development, Velasquez was a student manager for the 2002-03 season before serving as head manager from 2003-07.

 In 2002-03, San Diego State earned a berth to postseason NIT, where the Aztecs picked up their first Division I postseason tournament victory en route to an appearance in the second round.

 Then in 2005-06, San Diego State won the Mountain West with a 13-3 league record before winning the MW tournament.
 As a result, the Aztecs advanced to the NCAA Tournament for the second time under head coach Steve Fisher and won a then school-record 24 games.